open-telemetry/opentelemetry-php-contrib/src/Instrumentation/ReactPHP/README.md

 Auto-instrumentation hooks are registered via composer, which will:

-* create spans automatically for each React HTTP request that is sent
+* create spans automatically for each ReactPHP HTTP Browser request that is sent
 * add a `traceparent` header to the request to facilitate distributed tracing

 ## Configuration